Platform overview

 Use a survey platform with 17 built-in demographic filters

-No need to ask all of these demographic questions with Attest—our platform comes with 17 pre-set demographic filters, to let you get on with gathering your insights.
+No need to ask demographic questions with Attest; our platform comes with 17 pre-set demographic filters so you can focus on questions that provide actionable insights.

 And finally, some quick (but important) info on making sure your demographic research is compliant…